youldash/NCCC/README.md

 	Moon: Iapetus 100 K
 ```

-#### Task 7: Reading/Importing from Text Files
+#### Task 6: Reading/Importing from Text Files

-As the user selects "R" the program is expected to read (or import) the data collection from a file named **"in.txt"**.
+As the user selects "R" the program is expected to read (or import) the data collection from a file named **"Driver.in"**.

-A sample input file is listed as [in.txt](https://github.com/youldash/NCCC/blob/master/skeleton/in.txt).
+A sample input file is listed as [Driver.in](https://github.com/youldash/NCCC/blob/master/skeleton/Driver.in).

-#### Task 8: Writing/Exporting to Text Files
+#### Task 7: Writing/Exporting to Text Files

-As the user selects "E" the program is expected to write (or export) the current data collection in memory to a file named **"out.txt"**.
+As the user selects "E" the program is expected to write (or export) the current data collection in memory to a file named **"Driver.out"**.

 While exporting to file, your program should produce a readable list of all celestial objects (in any order) that shows their name and their type (in brackets).